al3mart/RollingSlots/README.md

 ---

 ## Overview
-This pallet is in charge of managing two groups of parachain slots.
-Long term slots and short term slots, which will be receiving different ranges of leases.
+The name of this repo does a horrible name in descbribing the task this pallet is meant to do.
+But I thought it was a funny word play.

-Also, short term slots are expected to be less than the paras opting for one of these slots, and so, this pallet also implements the logic to rotate parathreads between the available short term slots.
-Enabling a mayor number of parathreads to be upgraded into parachains even if it is for a reduced period of time.
+That said, this pallet aims to automate the lease allocation on a serie of given slots.
+So a more proper name would have been _rolling paras_ ?
+Anyway, the idea is to maintain two different groups of slots, long term and short term so the paras opting for these slots can receive leases on a rate defined depending on the type of the slot.

 License: Apache-2.0